jhansi-siriprolu/account_reconcile/README.md

-# Grocers Reconciliation

-Automated account reconciliation using RecordLinkage with classification, evaluation, and Streamlit support.

 # 🧾 Grocers Reconciliation System

 A smart Python-based tool to **reconcile daily bank statements and ledger entries** from a grocery outlet.
 Detects mismatches, missing transactions, and potential fraud using rule-based logic and fuzzy matching.